 In a stable dynasty, having the royal palace invaded by 200 civilians was quite shocking; this was a farce that had never happened in the previous history of China.

 Another slapstick was an unemployed civilian who freely walked into the Forbidden City and tried to assassinate the Jiaqing Emperor all by himself.

 However, hundreds of imperial guards just stood there, until the emperor's brother-in-law and three brave guards captured this assassin.

 Carved Porcelain Stand (Guan Jia) to Place Hats of Jiaqing Emperor — National Museum of China

 Jiaqing Emperor's sudden death was another mystery, which happened when he was living in the Chengde Mountain Resort.

-There were many uncanny versions, including sickness, struck by lightning, or attacked by a mysterious fireball.
+There were many uncanny versions, including sickness, being struck by lightning, or being attacked by a mysterious fireball.

 He left no will regarding the heir, so his queen assisted his oldest son Min Ning, the prince who bravely protected the royal palace in a previous rebellion, to ascend to the throne.